Zillertal Railway: Background

 Running through a valley in a high-amenity rural area, the line is used by tourists and for commuter transport by local people.
 Railway enthusiasts from all over the world are attracted to it because of its use of steam engines and its small track gauge.

 Most of the passenger train services operate using modern diesel locomotives and railcars but the Zillertal Railway also has several steam locomotives which are used with heritage verandah rolling stock for special trains targeting tourists.
 Goods traffic is carried; standard gauge wagons to and from the main line network are carried on transporter wagons.

-In Jenbach the Zillertal Railway meets the ÖBB standard gauge line between Salzburg and Innsbruck and the metre gauge Achenseebahn.
+In Jenbach the Zillertal Railway meets the ÖBB standard gauge line between Salzburg and Innsbruck and the metre gauge Achensee Railway.
 Jenbach is the only location in Austria where railways of three different track-gauges meet.

 History

 The line was opened on 31 July 1902, serving the needs of residents of the upper Ziller valley and giving them access to Jenbach and the main line railway in the Inn Valley.

 In 1956 the present day company name, Zillertaler Verkehrsbetriebe AG, (i.e. The Zillertaler Transport Company) was adopted when the company absorbed a local bus operation that had been founded in 1935.